| |

 Rhubarb Syrup Instructions

-2. Remove the ends from the stalks and chop the rhubarb into one inch pieces.
+2. Remove the ends from the stalks and chop the rhubarb into pieces about 1 inch long.

 Washed and cut up fresh rhubarb in a saucepan for making rhubarb syrup.

-3. Place rhubarb in a large saucepan.
-Add the water and bring to a boil over high heat.
+Place the rhubarb in a large saucepan, add the water, and bring to a boil over high heat.

-5. Remove the rhubarb from the heat and strain through a fine sieve strainer or cheesecloth into a second saucepan.
+5. Remove from the heat and strain through a fine sieve or cheesecloth into a second saucepan.
+Set the cooked rhubarb pulp aside and continue with the recipe.

 Set the cooked rhubarb pulp aside and continue the recipe using just the juice.